Religion and Violence in Papua New Guinea and the Pacific

 Wednesday, August 27, 2025

 6:00 p.m. - 7:00 p.m.
-EDT RSVP Required
+EDT

 Location: Online Zoom Webinar

 How is religion shaping conflict and peace dynamics in the highly religious context of Oceania and Southeast Asia?
-This event will explore the complex intersections of religion, violence, and peacebuilding in Papua New Guinea and the wider region.
-Our conversation will begin with a discussion of a recent report on Papua New Guinea, published by the U.S. Institute of Peace.
+This event explored the complex intersections of religion, violence, and peacebuilding in Papua New Guinea and the wider region.
+Our conversation began with a discussion of a recent report on Papua New Guinea, published by the U.S. Institute of Peace.
 The report provides an overview of the history, demography, and politics of religion of Papua New Guinea and then focuses on the particular challenge of sorcery accusation related violence (SARV).
 During his visit to the country in September 2024, Pope Francis addressed SARV, an epidemic that is both exacerbated and mitigated by religious communities.

 Photo courtesy of UN Women/Johaness Terra